pelicanmapping/rocky/README.md

 # Integrations

 ## Rocky and Dear ImGui
-[Dear ImGui](https://github.com/ocornut/imgui) is a fast, flexible runtime UI SDK for C++.
-Rocky integrates smoothly with ImGui in two ways.
+[Dear ImGui](https://github.com/ocornut/imgui) is a runtime UI SDK for C++.
+Rocky integrates with ImGui in two ways.

 ### Creating a top-level GUI
 Rocky has an `ImGuiIntegration` API that makes it easy to render a GUI atop your map display.